-- a A legal deed shall not be executed on behalf of the Council unless authorised by a resolution. - b Subject to standing order 23(a), the Council's common seal shall alone be used for sealing a deed required by law.
+- a A legal deed shall not be executed on behalf of the Council unless authorised by a resolution. - Subject to standing order 23(a), the Council's common seal shall alone be used for sealing a deed required by law.
 It shall be applied by the Proper Officer in the presence of two councillors who shall sign the deed as witnesses.

-24. COMMUNICATING WITH UNITARY COUNCILLORS
+24. COMMUNICATING WITH DISTRICT AND COUNTY OR UNITARY COUNCILLORS

-- a An invitation to attend a meeting of the Council shall be sent, together with the agenda, to the ward councillor(s) of the Unitary Council representing the area of the Council. - b Unless the Council determines otherwise, a copy of each letter sent to the Unitary Council shall be sent to the ward councillor(s) representing the area of the Council.
+- a An invitation to attend a meeting of the Council shall be sent, together with the agenda, to the ward councillor(s) of the District and County Council OR Unitary Council representing the area of the Council. - b Unless the Council determines otherwise, a copy of each letter sent to the District and County Council OR Unitary Council shall be sent to the ward councillor(s) representing the area of the Council.